ajgrah2000/rustsega/README.md

 Sound
   - Set a better/dynamic audio queue length (based on speed/current buffer size, for better sound.)
+  - Fix noise/periodic channel.
+When 'periodic' mode is enabled, it sounds worse.
+Unsure what 'correct' sounds like (but superficially seems like it should have more noise, rather than high pitch pings).
+The 'noise' sounds reasonable, but not sure how accurate it is (currently have a frequency multiplier that probably isn't correct).

 Constants
   - Make SMS Height/Width available to remove magic numbers